Business Answers About Licensed Facilities

 This depends on the Health Inspectors schedule as inspections are prioritized.
 Once the Health Inspector has completed your inspection and given approval to operate, you may operate your establishment.
 You do not need to wait for the license as your inspection with the approval of the inspector is written on the report.
 You will generally receive your license within a week after approval.
 By statute the Health Inspection Program shall issue a license within 30 days of receipt of a complete application, if the establishment is found to comply with rules adopted by the Department.

-The Rules Relating to Micropigmentation Practioners can be downloaded from our website, or we can mail you a hard copy.
+The Rules Relating to Micropigmentation Practionerscan be downloaded or we can mail you a hard copy.
 Download a copy of the Rules.